[ aws . cognito-idp ]

 --user-pool-id (string)

-The user pool ID for the user pool where you want to update the user pool client.
+The ID of the user pool where you want to update the user pool client.

 --client-id (string)